joshuapaling/CakePHP-Export-CSV-Plugin/README.md

-# WORK IN PROGRESS - NOT YET READY FOR USE!!! #

 # CakePHP Export Plugin #

+	public function export_data() {
+		$data = $this->MyModel->find('all');
+		$this->Export->exportCsv($data);
+	}

-A Export plugin for CakePHP 2.X - pass it an array which is the result of a CakePHP Model find('all') call, and it'll flatten it and download it as a .csv file.
+A Export plugin for CakePHP 2.X - pass it an array which is the result of a CakePHP Model find('all') call (or other similar method), and it'll flatten it and download it as a .csv file.

-Exporting as csv is nothing special - the cool thing is that you can pass it a multi-level nested array, and it'll handle your belongsTo associations gracefully.
+You can pass it a multi-level nested array (eg. when using containable, or with recursive set > -1), and it'll handle your belongsTo associations gracefully.
+If there's missing data in some rows - eg. the belongsTo association for some rows is blank, it'll handle that OK too.

-As for hasMany (and other) associations, it'll just include them inside one csv 'cell' as a json version of the array.
-I'm yet to think of a graceful solution for handling nested hasMany's - though I'm open to suggestions, or pull requests.
+As for hasMany (and other) associations, I don't think they can (or ever need to be) handled gracefully in a single CSV export.
+If you think differently, I'm open to suggestions or pull requests.

 ## Introduction ##

 The plugin is quick and easy to install.
 The installation instructions are somewhat long - but that's just to provide the clarity I wished stuff had when I was a CakePHP n00b.
-If you're not new to Cake, then install the component and skip to the final step.
+If you're not new to Cake, then install the plugin / component and skip to the final step.

 ## Example input / output ##